-All this DNS traffic is currently sent in clear (unencryted), except a few cases when the IP traffic is protected, for instance in an IPsec VPN.
+Almost all this DNS traffic is currently sent in clear (unencrypted).
+There are a few cases where there is some channel encryption, for instance in an IPsec VPN, at least between the stub resolver and the resolver.

-Today, almost all DNS queries are sent over UDP.
+Today, almost all DNS queries are sent over UDP [thomas-ditl-tcp].
 This has practical consequences when considering encryption of the traffic as a possible privacy technique.
 Some encryption solutions are only designed for TCP, not UDP.

-Another important point to keep in mind when analyzing the privacy issues of DNS is the mix of many sort of DNS requests received by a server.
-Let's assume an eavesdropper wants to know which Web page is viewed by an user.
+Another important point to keep in mind when analyzing the privacy issues of DNS is the fact that DNS requests received by a server were triggered by different reasons.
+Let's assume an eavesdropper wants to know which Web page is viewed by a user.
 For a typical Web page, there are three sorts of DNS requests being issued: